MMC-Scholars/VRBase/README.md

 # VRBase Plugin v3.0.0

 VRBase is a C++ Unreal Engine plugin designed to simplify virtual reality development in Unreal.
 It includes a variety of different classes, each of which perform specific functionality designed to improve overall ease of development.

-VRBase implements all basic virtual reality actors (such as the player pawn) in C++.
+It implements all basic virtual reality actors (such as a player pawn) in C++.
 You will not need to program the camera or controllers, allowing greater flexibility in game development.

 ## Table of Contents
 1. [Installation](#install)